harryphan/tembo-be/README.md

 # tembo-be

+Proof of concept for one time secret.
+Any user can send a message to another existing user.
+Messages will be encrypted and stored until retrieval.
+Once retrieved, secret is destroyed.

 `docker compose up --build`

-starts up docker containers with node server on port 8080, postgres on 5432
+builds docker image for back end and starts up docker containers with node server on port 8080, postgres on 5432. can be called without --build once the image is built.

 `yarn db:migration up`